APPLICATIONS DUE FEB 28

 Additional Information

 How can I prepare for PAVAN?
 Become a student of the craft.
-Investigate, discover and explore any terms in this letter that you aren’t familiar with before coming to the program.
+Investigate, discover, and explore any terms in this letter that you aren’t familiar with before coming to the program.
 Attend productions this summer.
 Go see theatre.
 Investigate.
 Discover.
 Explore.

 Faculty

-LaTasha Do'zia
+Bleu Do'zia

 Sarah Millard